-In some states, you can redeem (repurchase) your home within a certain period of time after the foreclosure.
-Under Kansas law, the redemption period is generally 12 months after the foreclosure sale (or less if a court finds that the homeowners abandoned the home).
-Kan.
+Some states allow the borrower to redeem the property within a specific period after a foreclosure.
+Under Kansas law, the redemption period is generally 12 months after the foreclosure sale, or less if a court finds that the homeowners abandoned the home.
+(Kan.
 Stat.
-Ann. § 60-2414(a).
+Ann. § 60-2414(a)).

 But if the borrower defaulted on the loan before paying off one-third of the original mortgage amount, the court will limit the redemption period to three months.
 The court may increase the redemption period by three months if the borrower loses his or her job during the initial three-month redemption period.
 (Kan.
 Stat.
 Ann. § 60-2414(m)).